nhitran-tuni/webdev1/README.md

 # This is your repository for WebDev1 exercises
 TODO: GENERAL INSTRUCTIONS

-## Using Docker to create and run a development environment on your machine
-TODO

 ## Using Vagrant to create and run a development environment on your machine
 From [Vagrants Introduction](https://www.vagrantup.com/intro):
 >Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.